House building in England: explained

 The construction industry also faces recruitment issues and skills shortages.
 A report from the Construction Industry Training Board in May 2024 stated that the industry would need to recruit 50,300 extra workers per year by 2028 to meet UK construction output.

-The government’s Employer Skills Survey in 2019 found that construction was among the industries where a lack of skills were felt “most sharply”, with 36% of all construction vacancies proving hard-to-fill due to applicants lacking appropriate skills, qualifications or experience.
+The previous government’s Employer Skills Survey in 2019 found that construction was among the industries where a lack of skills was felt “most sharply”, with 36% of all construction vacancies proving hard-to-fill due to applicants lacking appropriate skills, qualifications or experience.

 Full Fact fights bad information